ABS Disclaimer

 When authorization for the use of resources may be required, EMBRC advises users to contact the National Focal Point (NFP) of the country in question (stating the origin of the resource and intended use) in order to obtain information on the procedure that applies for that country.
 Contact details for NFPs can be found on the ABS Clearing House website here.

-Please note that we provide this assessment of ABS status, which to the best of our knowledge is correct, purely as an indicative tool to help users in their choice of bioiogical resources, but it remains the sole responsibility of the user to verify whether any ABS authorizations are required for each biological resource ordered.
+Please note that EMBRC collections provide an assessment of ABS status, which to the best of our knowledge is correct, purely as an indicative tool to facilitate use of collections and help users in their due diligence, but it remains the sole responsibility of the user to verify whether any ABS authorizations are required for each biological resource ordered.
 EMBRC and it's individual component resource centres cannot therefore be held responsible for any errors in our appreciation of the ABS status of biological resources.
 If users find any errors in this information we would be very grateful if you could inform us so that we can update our database.